silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **GetDeployedForm**
 > System.IO.Stream GetDeployedForm (string id)

+Get Deployed Form

 Retrieves the deployed form that is referenced from a given task.
-For further information please refer to the [User Guide](https://docs.camunda.org/manual/7.14/user-guide/task-forms/#embedded-task-forms).
+For further information please refer to the [User Guide](https://docs.camunda.org/manual/7.15/user-guide/task-forms/#embedded-task-forms).

 ### Example
 ```csharp